offe/phat-marker-sketcher/README.md

 - Make it possible to add new pages
 - Add new actions (add-element) to project reducer (everything is using set-elements)
 - Have a look at undo/redo
-- Add list of element types below page list

-  - Clicking one when an element is selected changes the type of that element
-  - Clicking one when nothing is selected makes newly drawn elements that type

 - Have a look on how often stuff is redrawn for no reason
 - Expand mainState into dict